 To accommodate its new coaster in 2014, the Story Land folks carved out an unused section in the back of the park and gave it a lovely Jurassic-era theme.
 A towering dinosaur guards the front entrance of the land.
 (According to park rep, Jack Mahany, the figure was supposed to be animated, but technical difficulties kept it static for its opening season.)
 The sounds of what may be squawking pterodactyls and other creatures fill the air.
 The coaster is the centerpiece of the area.

 With its green dinosaur-embellished lead car, the train is impossibly cute.
 But it is noteworthy for other reasons.
 Manufactured by The Gravity Group of Ohio, the coaster features one of a few of the company's patented Timberliner trains.
-Essentially, the rejiggered trains have steerable wheels that, unlike the fixed wheels on traditional coaster trains, allow them to better navigate twists and turns and offer a smoother ride.
+Essentially, the breakthrough trains have steerable wheels that, unlike the fixed wheels on traditional coaster trains, allow them to better navigate twists and turns and offer a smoother ride.

 This Dinosaur Comes Up for Air

 After climbing its comparatively small 40-foot hill, the coaster rounds a bend, drops about 40 feet back down, and revs up to 34 mph.
 It then navigates a couple of small hills and delivers some brief moments of airtime.
 This is another area where Roar-O-Saurus breaks rank with its predecessor, Wooden Warrior.
-The out-of-your-seat sensations—which make coaster fans go gaga—is a bit more pronounced on the other ride.
+The out-of-your-seat sensations—which make coaster fans go gaga—is a bit more pronounced on the Connecticut ride.